CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "type": "message",      // Displays message text
     "message": "Read this.",// Message that is shown "name": "Light fuse"    // Optional name for the action.
 Default "Activate".
 }
+"use_action": {
+    "type": "sound",         // Makes sound
+    "name": "Turn on"        // Optional name for the action.
+Default "Activate".
+    "sound_message": "Bzzzz.", // Optional message shown to player if they are able to hear the sound.
+    "sound_volume": 5        // Loudness of the noise.
+}
+"use_action": {
+    "type": "manualnoise",   // Makes sound
+    "use_message": "You do the thing" // Shown to player who activated it "noise_message": "Bzzz"  // Shown if player can hear the sound.
+Default "hsss".
+    "noise_variant":         // Default "default"
+    "noise_id": "misc"       // Default "misc"
+    "noise" : 6              // Loudness of the noise.
+Default 0.
+    "moves" : 40             // How long the action takes.
+Default 0.
+}
 ```